uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 gen3 cd
 ```

-3. Edit the `config.tfvars` file with a text editor of prefference.
+3. Edit the `config.tfvars` file with a text editor of preference.

   Variables to pay attention to:

 `vpc_cidr_block` CIDR where the commons resources would reside.
 EX: 172.16.192.0/20.
 As for now, only /20 subnets are supported.
 Your VPC must have only RFC1918 or CG NAT CIDRs.

-`dictionary_url` url where the dictionary schema is, it must be in json format
+`dictionary_url` url where the dictionary schema is, it must be in json format.

 `portal_app`

-`aws_cert_name` AWS ARN for the certificate to use on the Load Balancer that will be in front for HTTPS access.
+`aws_cert_name` AWS ARN for the certificate to use on the Load Balancer that will be in front.
+Access to commons is strictly through HTTPS, therefore you need one.
+You may want request it previously this step.

 `hostname` domain which the commons will respond to

 `config_folder` folder for permissions.
 By default, commons would try to load a user.yaml file from s3://cdis-gen3-users/CONFIG_FOLDER/user.yaml.
 This bucket is not publicly accessible, you can later set a different one though.
 Just keep in mind that the folder with the name you are setting this var with needs to exist within the bucket and a user.yaml file within the folder in question.
 You can still set permissions based on a local file

 `google_client_secret` and `google_client_id`  Google set of API key so you can set google authentication.
+You can generate a new one through Google Cloud Console.

 `csoc_managed` if you are going to set up your commons hooked up to a central control management account.
 By default it is set to yes, any other value would assume that you don't want this to happen.
 If you leave the default value, you must run the logging module first, otherwise terraform will fail.

+`peering_cidr` this is the CIDR that your adminVM belongs to.
+Since the commons would create it's own VPC, you need to pair them up to allow communication between them later.
+Basically, said peering would let you run kubectl commands agains the kubernetes cluster hosting the commons.

 `csoc_vpc_id` VPC id from where you are running gen3 commands, must be in the same region as where you are running gen3.